Everybody needs a go-to classic Italian Cream Cake recipe from scratch! We have the perfect recipe for you....and it's DELICIOUS!

 Italian cream cake is slightly more dense than the average cake (much like a carrot cake), and contains a heavenly combination of finely chopped pecans, coconut, and cream cheese frosting.
 With this trio of big flavors, how could you go wrong?

 Just look at that slice!
 I can hear it calling to me through the screen.

 Pecans in the Frosting Option

 If you'd like, you can stir crushed pecans into the cream cheese frosting.
 The frosting will have a more textured look to it with the pecan pieces but this is a popular option for this cake.

 We decided to go with a smooth finish around the sides with our frosting today and so we did not mix the pecans into the frosting.
 Instead, we just pressed the finely chopped pecans around the sides.
 Either way, the cake will be delicious!

 **You can find the full, printable Italian Cream Cake recipe a little further down in this post.
 Here is a quick rundown of our steps!

-- Beat butter at medium speed until smooth.
+- Butter: Mix butter at medium speed until smooth.

-Frost the cake with the cream cheese frosting (recipe below) and press crushed pecans around the bottom.
+To assemble and decorate the Italian Cream Cake, fill and frost the cake with the cream cheese frosting and then press crushed pecans around the bottom of the cake.
 SO good!